More than 20 states report an uptick in new Covid-19 cases after US tops 200,000 deaths - Local News 8

 In Vermont, Middlebury College announced 22 students were barred from the school’s campus following “significant Covid-19 conduct violations” over the week.

-In hopes of fueling further transmission of the virus with welcoming students back, many school districts across the country also began the new academic year with virtual instruction.
+In hopes of stemming further transmission of the virus by welcoming students back in person, many school districts across the country also began the new academic year with virtual instruction.

 On Tuesday, the Miami-Dade County school board voted unanimously to reopen school buildings no earlier than October 14.
-A phased opening will begin that day for younger students in Pre-K, kindergarten and first grade and students with special needs.
+A phased opening will begin that day for students in pre-K, kindergarten and first grades and students with special needs.
 The district’s reopening will be completed by October 21, two weeks later than what was originally proposed by the superintendent.

 Miami-Dade is the largest school district in the state and one of the largest in the country, with about 345,000 students and more than 40,000 employees.

-Note: CORRECTION: This story has been updated to correct Covid-19’s ranking among causes of death in the US, according to the latest available CDC data.
-It is currently third.